 Ever wondered how CBD oil is made?
 We’ll be honest: it’s not a quick or easy process.
 It takes time, patience and the most innovative tech to ensure you’re getting a high quality oil.

 However, we know that the best things come to those who don’t just wait, but work hard to get it, which is why we take pride in our CBD oil production process.
 So much pride, in fact, that we’re ready to share it with you.

 Here, we speak to Cannaray's Chief Science Officer, Gregor Zorn, about how we make our CBD oil.
 We’re taking you through every step – from plant to pipette – so you can see what goes into each bottle.

 1. Picking the plant

-CBD is extracted from the cannabis sativa plant – more commonly known as hemp – as this contains the tiniest percentage of THC (if any at all).
-For the uninitiated, THC stands for Tetrahydrocannabinol; the compound widely associated with the ‘high’ you get from marijuana.
+CBD is extracted from the hemp plant, as this contains the tiniest percentage of THC (if any at all).

 Every country has its own laws surrounding THC levels.
 “In most European countries, the limit for THC is 0.2%,” says Gregor.
 “But in the United States it’s 0.3%, and in Australia it’s 1%.”

 By picking flowers from the hemp plant, we give you a THC-free, non-psychotropic CBD oil that’s abundant in cannabinoids, as well as therapeutic terpenes.

 Once the CBD flowers have been picked, they’re dried so that they’re ready for extraction.
 And that takes us on to step number two...